TANS Perú Flight 204: Background

 The passengers were identified as 11 Americans, four Italians, one Colombian, one Australian, and one Spanish tourist.
 The Spanish victim was Eva María Gonzalo Torrellas, 27, from Tarazona, Aragon.
 Among the dead were also Americans Stephen Michael Lotti, 28, and Sherra Young Gay.
 All other passengers and crew members were Peruvian.

 The aircraft involved was a 1981-built Boeing 737-244 Advanced registered OB-1809, which had been leased to TANS Perú from the South African lessor company Safair two months prior to the accident.
-With manufacturer's serial number 22580 and powered with two Pratt & Whitney JT8D-17A engines, the airframe had its maiden flight on 4 August 1981, and was originally delivered to South African Airways.
+Powered by two Pratt & Whitney JT8D-17A engines, the airframe had its maiden flight on 4 August 1981, and was originally delivered to South African Airways.
 At the time of the accident, the aircraft had accumulated 49,865 flight hours and 45,262 cycles, and was years old.

 The captain was 45-year-old Octavio Pérez Palma Garreta, who had 5,867 flight hours, including 3,763 hours on the Boeing 737.
 The first officer was 37-year-old Jorge Luis Pinto Panta, who had 4,755 flight hours, with 1,109 of them on the Boeing 737; 38-year-old Gonzalo Chirinos Delgado, a trainee pilot, was also on board.
 He had 2,700 flight hours, but only 61 of them on the Boeing 737.